renuka-fernando/envoy-policy-engine/policy-kernel/SPEC.md

 4. **Differentiated Error Responses**: Validation failures return different HTTP status codes based on failure type:
    - **500 Internal Server Error**: Policy not supported by any agent (configuration error)
    - **503 Service Unavailable**: Policy supported but all agents unhealthy (temporary condition)
-5. **Applies to Both Phases**: This validation applies to both request and response policy chains independently
+5. **Upfront Validation for Both Phases**: This validation applies to **BOTH** request and response policy chains **upfront during request phase processing** (see section 6.2).
+If validation fails for either phase, an immediate error response is returned before executing any policies.
+This "fail fast" approach prevents partial execution where request policies succeed but response policies would fail.
 6. **Unknown Route Behavior**: If route is not found in configuration, kernel returns `CONTINUE` (not a validation failure)

 **Rationale:**